María Celeste Wagner

 Assistant Professor

-I am an Assistant Professor in the Department of Journalism at the College of Journalism and Communications at the University of Florida, where I am also an Affiliate Faculty of the Center for Latin American Studies.
+I am an Assistant Professor at the Department of Journalism and Media Studies at Rutgers University’s School of Communication and Information.
 I received a Ph.D. in Communication from the Annenberg School for Communication at the University of Pennsylvania in 2022.
 Previously, I obtained my Licenciatura (BA) in Communication from Universidad de San Andrés in Argentina in 2013, my home country, and an MA in Communication at the University of Pennsylvania in 2018.

-My book project, tentatively titled Situating Social Change: The Reception of Intersectional Feminism in Argentina and the United States, analyzes how two countries in the Americas with a mix of similarities and differences in key dimensions have dealt with recent transformations in communication about gender equality.
+My book project, based on my dissertation research, is tentatively titled Situating Social Change: The Reception of Intersectional Feminism in Argentina and the United States.
+I analyze how two countries in the Americas with a mix of similarities and differences in key dimensions have dealt with recent transformations in communication about gender equality.
 Based on a cross-national analysis of over 100 interviews with feminist activists, advocates, and members of the audience, as well as survey experiments, I show the role of historical, socio-cultural, media, and movement-based factors that explain the divergent trajectories of the contemporary societal reception towards feminist ideas in both countries: embrace in Argentina and backlash in the United States.
-This book is based on my dissertation research, for which I am joint winner of the Best Dissertation Award at the Global Communication and Social Change Division at the International Communication Association.

 Among other appointments, I am a faculty affiliate at the Center for Latinx Digital Media at Northwestern University; a member of the organizing committee of the “Media & Communication in Global Latinidades” Pre-Conference at ICA; a research affiliate at the Center for Media and Society in Argentina, and a member of Digital Journalism’s Editorial Board.